Heesu-H/Final-project/README.md

 ## File description

 Raw data [IMDb movies.csv] from [Kaggle](https://www.kaggle.com/stefanoleone992/imdb-extensive-dataset) can be found in [data](data) folder.
 Cleaned data, including selected features and encoded inputs, can be found in [encoded_data](model/encoded_data) folder.
-The tuned xgboost and lightgbm models are saved in [model](model) foler.
+The tuned xgboost and lightgbm models are saved in [model](model) folder.

     .
     ├── analysis            # data and model exploration